alhaos/AdventOfCode/day1/readme.txt

 In your expense report, what is the product of the three entries that sum to 2020?

 Your puzzle answer was 240889536.

-Both parts of this puzzle are complete!
-They provide two gold stars: **

-At this point, you should return to your Advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input.